15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 After walking along 8-foot-high quarry walls and viewing preserved samples of quarry machinery, you can take a break at the nearby picnic tables.

-Take part in guided tours that are available from on weekends (they are included in your $2.50 entrance fee), or enjoy one of five self-guided tours along 1.5 miles of trails to explore rich native flora and learn more about the area’s natural and cultural resources.
+Take part in guided tours that are available on weekends (they are included in your $2.50 entrance fee), or enjoy one of five self-guided tours along 1.5 miles of trails to explore rich native flora and learn more about the area’s natural and cultural resources.
+They are open Thursday to Monday from 8am until 5pm.

 Indulge your taste buds with all of the culinary goodies at Chef Michael’s.
 This is an upscale restaurant with a laid-back vibe that will treat you to delicious fresh-caught seafood and modern American dishes.